 The A-Level course will be examined by means of two 3 hour test papers.
 There is no coursework but a requirement for a minimum 4 days spent doing fieldwork.
-Some of this will be carried out in the local environments and other fieldwork will take place on the Isle of Arran.
+Some of the fieldwork is conducted locally on the Sefton Coast, and during a residential trip to the Lake District.